April 2011 Edition of Indian Tribal Governments News

 Every transaction that a U.S. financial institution engages in is subject to OFAC regulations.
 If a bank knows or has reason to know that a target is party to a transaction, the bank's processing of the transaction would be unlawful.

-If you have any questions related to OFAC, you send them an email or call the hotline at 1-800-540-6322.
+If you have any questions related to OFAC call the hotline at 1-800-540-6322.
 OFAC is the expert in this area and can provide your tribe and tribal business (including the casino) with the best possible answers to your questions.

 Pacific Northwest Training Opportunities